[Paper Review] DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation

 In this paper, the authors present a new approach for “personalization” of text-to-image diffusion models.
 Given just a few images (typically 3-5) of a subject, the method fine-tunes a pre-trained text-to-image model to bind a unique identifier with that specific subject.
 This allows the synthesis of photorealistic images of the subject in diverse scenes, poses, and lighting conditions.

-Figure 1: DreamBooth can synthesize the subject (e.g., a specific dog) in various novel contexts while preserving its key identity features.
+Figure 1: DreamBooth can synthesize the subject (e.g., a specific dog) in various novel contexts while preserving its key identity features (from Fig. 1 of the paper).

 Introduction